Police investigating 19-year-old man found on side of Kalanianaole Highway

-Honolulu police are investigating the discovery of 19-year-old man with suspicious injuries found on the side of Kalanianaole Highway in Waimanalo this morning.
+Honolulu police were investigating the discovery of 19-year-old man with suspicious injuries found Sunday morning on the side of Kalanianaole Highway in Waimanalo.

 They say officers responding to a report of an unconscious male on the side of the road found the man just after midnight about four-tenths of a mile south of Bell Street.
 An ambulance transported the man in serious condition to an area hospital where his condition was downgraded to critical.